kickstand-ui/kickstand-ui/docs/components/menu-bar.md

 ## Inverted

-By adding the `inverted` property to you menu bar component, you can set the background color to white and the link text to the selected `color`.
+By adding the `inverted` property to your menu bar component, you can set the background color to white and the link text to the selected `color`.

 <div class="my-xl">
     <ks-menu-bar tagline="Inverted Menu" inverted>